dkandalov/kotlin-99/readme.md

 However, in these cases, you can learn more if you try to find your own solution.

 The problems have different levels of difficulty.
-Those marked with a single asterisk (\*) are easy.
+Those marked with a single asterisk `*` are easy.
-If you have successfully solved the preceeding problems, you might be able to solve them within a few (say 15) minutes.
+If you have successfully solved the preceding problems, you might be able to solve them within a few (say 15) minutes.
-Problems marked with two asterisks (\*\*) are of intermediate difficulty and might take about 30-90 minutes to solve.
+Problems marked with two asterisks `**` are of intermediate difficulty and might take about 30-90 minutes to solve.
-Problems marked with three asterisks (\*\*\*) are more difficult.
+Problems marked with three asterisks `***` are more difficult.
 You may need more time (i.e. a few hours or more) to find a good solution.
-Plese note that levels of difficulty is just a guess.
+Please note that levels of difficulty is just a guess and assumes you are somewhat familiar with the problem domain.
+It is perfectly ok if some of them take longer.
+Overall, the goal is to learn, not finish "on time".

-This is work-in-progress.
-All contributions are welcome (including new solutions for problems which already have a solution).
+All contributions are welcome (including alternative solutions for problems which already have a solution).

 [![Build Status](https://travis-ci.org/dkandalov/kotlin-99.svg?branch=master)](https://travis-ci.org/dkandalov/kotlin-99)